| |

-| Legend (click icons, on the left side of tunes title, to access to corresponding files): | | | | “fife & drums” MIDI file (a)(b)(c). | | | “brass band” MIDI file (a)(b)(c). | | | “other instruments” MIDI file (a)(b)(c). | | | | score: PDF file (c). | | | lyrics. | | | | | Date (dd/mm/yyyy) is the one of the MIDI file.
-You may also download MIDI and scores files as a whole from the Download page. (a) Tunes will sound better if your computer is connected to a high-fidelity amplifier. (b) Without any further observation, arrangements and harmonizations by J.-G. M. (c) These files and their content are © 2001-2012 Jean-Gabriel Maurandi. |
+Legend (click icons, on the left side of tunes title, to access to corresponding files): | | | “fife & drums” MIDI file (a)(b). | | | “brass band” MIDI file (a)(b). | | | “other instruments” MIDI file (a)(b). | | | | score: PDF file (a)(b). | | | lyrics. | | | | | You may download MIDI and scores files as a whole from the Download page. (a)Without any further observation, arrangements and harmonizations by J.-G. Maurandi. (b) These files and their content are © 2001-2023 Jean-Gabriel Maurandi. |

 1. From Cinderella and Donkeyskin to King Carnival 2.
 Tune Adieu, pauvre Carnaval (Farewell, poor Carnival): origins and variants 3.
 Other Carnival tunes 4.
-Official songs from the Carnival of Nice
+Official songs from the Carnival of Nice 5.
+The other songs from carnival of Nice 6.
+Old carnival tunes before 1903

-From Cinderella and Donkeyskin to King Carnival
+From Cinderella and Donkeyskin to King Carnival |

 February is an engagement month, and it couldn’t be quoted one of the formal days of this month which wouldn’t be more or less dedicated to the search of the fiancé or the fiancée.
 Candlemas, February the 14th (dedicated to St Valentin who would give back sight to a young pagan girl), Shrovetide, the brands have common features.
 The whole generaly takes place around an open fire or a fireplace: divinatory practices by throwing an handful of ashes to burning hot firebrands, or attribution of a fiancée around bonfires or crossing through burning hot charcoals, the Ashes fiancées lead us to Cinderella, the Ashes Queen, whose several versions locate the tale at Carnival time.
 On the origin, the Ashes fiancée was the embodiment of the new year, and her engagement with the young Sun (christianized in St Valentin), symbol of the spring fertilizing forces, maked up a magic ritual fated to promote weddings and insure them fecundity.
 But, if fatality, which presides at the course of seasons and year, leads the dance, the old year isn’t always definitely defeated in the fights of the new year.
 It isn’t out of the ordinary that, rising again from her ashes, she begins fighting again at the previous day of spring.
 As a symbol of the old year, the old queen, the old witch or the Cinderella’s stepmother will be put to death, burned and reduced to ashes during Lent.
 When Donkeyskin runs away from her father’s approaches, she hides herself, according to the versions, under a skin dress, or a plant dress, or likewise wood dress.
 This disguise was destinated to transform the young princess and give her appearance of the winter or the old year.
 So travestied, Donkeyskin is compelled to fulfil an honourless job as a poultry maid, queen of the outside domestic service, reminding us of the Cinderella’s condition, queen of the inside domestic service.
 Later, when Donkeyskin-Cinderella escapes from the dance, she throws to her pursuers, with a carnivalesque wave of the hand, pearls, gold money, sand, smoke...

-According to P. Saintyves, Les Contes de Perrault et les Récits parallèles (Perrault’s tales and parallel narratives).
+According to P. Saintyves, Les Contes de Perrault et les Récits parallèles (Perrault’s Tales and Parallel Narratives).

 So King Carnival could be the good-natured survival of the archaic symbol of the old year, which is reduced to ashes during Lent.
 Moreover, isn’t her wife called « La Carême » (The Lent)?

-Tune Adieu, pauvre Carnaval (Farewell, poor Carnival): origins and variants
+Tune Adieu, pauvre Carnaval (Farewell, poor Carnival): origins and variants |

 The 1st theme, written on a slow 3/4 time (quarter = 60), is spread in the whole Occitanie and beyond.
 Attributed either to Giovanni Battista Pergolesi (1710-1736) or to the french castrat soprano, Egide Joseph Ignace Antoine Albanese (1729/1731-1800), native of the italian city of Albano.
 The composer set to music the poem Les Tendres Souhaits (Tender Wishes, or Les Souhaits, Wishes).
 First line says “Que ne suis-je la fougère...”
 (Why am I not the fern?).
 Verse writing is by Charles-Henri Ribouté (1708-1740), not to be mixed up with the librettist François-Louis Riboutté (1770-1834).
 (The text is less often attributed to Jean-Jacques Rousseau.)
 This “timbre” is known in Auvergne under the name of Albanese’s air, as well as in County of Nice (Nouvé dai ciripicieu, Christmas carol of the ciripicieu) or in Brittany where it is used by the canticle O soñjal en hon pec’hejoù...